artus-analysis/Sherivf/INSTALLATION.md

 ![Software](docs/software.png?raw=true)

+The installation procedure has been tested on an SLC6 machine, namely the EKPCMS6.
+Make sure you have enough free disk space.
+If possible, install in the `/home/$USER` directory:

+    mkdir /home/$USER/PDFstudies
+    cd $_  # '$_' is a bash variable for the argument to the previous command, here the created directory

-First, set up SheRivf: Clone the repository and source the ini script to set the environment paths and get tools from CVMFS:
+Now, set up SheRivf: Clone the repository and source the ini script to set the environment paths and get tools from CVMFS:

     git clone git@github.com:dhaitz/SheRivF.git  # or with https: git clone https://github.com/dhaitz/SheRivF.git cd SheRivF